danielseussler/danielseussler/README.md

 Previously, I worked as a research assistant on statistical network analysis applied to the international arms trade, which resulted in two publications currently undergoing peer review.
 Prior to my master’s degree in statistics with economics, I pursued graduate studies in mathematics, economics, and computer science, as well as a BSc in mathematics.
 If you’d like to chat about my work or potential collaborations, please don’t hesitate to get in touch!

+You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or at daniel.seussler[at]campus.lmu.de.

 <!--
 **danielseussler/danielseussler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.